telerik/kendo-ui-core/docs/AngularJS/introduction.md

     </script>
 ````

-#### Use Separate Controller to Resolve Window Scopes
+#### Using Separate Controller to Resolve Window Scopes

-The example below demonstrates the best solution in this case&mdash;to use a separate `controller` that handles the scope of the window.
+The following example demonstrates the best solution in this case&mdash;to use a separate `controller` that handles the scope of the window.

 ###### Example